olets/zsh-abbr-v6-docs/docs/advanced/configuration-variables.md

 :::danger
 These docs are for the not-yet-released v6.
-For v5 docs see <https://zsh-abbr.olets.dev>
+For v5 docs visit <https://zsh-abbr.olets.dev>
 :::

 Variable | Added In | Type | <div style="width: 300px">Use</div> | Default | Limitations